webex/webex-java-sdk/CONTRIBUTING.md

 git rebase master
 ```

 Finally, open a [new Pull Request](https://github.com/webex/webex-java-sdk/compare) with your changes.
-Be sure to mention the issues this request addresses in the body of the request.
 Once your request is opened, a developer will review, comment, and, when approved, merge your changes!